 • You aim to handle more simultaneous connections.

-But be careful, as each Puma worker holds its own connection pool.
 So if you have 4 workers and each can spin up 16 threads, that’s potentially 64 database connections.
 PostgreSQL, for example, defaults to around 100 max connections.
 You don’t want to hit that limit unintentionally.

-3. Sidekiq (or Other Background Workers)
+3. Sidekiq (or other background workers)

 Vertical scaling helps here too but again, only in the right situations.
 Adding more threads or processes in Sidekiq is useful if: